roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 03Page 2

+===

- 03Page 2 ****** The Hard Body's Continuing Education Ch.
-03 ****** bydlsloan© The twin who had been on top before scrambled over to her and again started kissing on her.
+The twin who had been on top before scrambled over to her and again started kissing on her.
 As she did so, the other twin slid beneath Cori again, this time with her head between Cori's legs.
 The bottom twin started eating Cori's pussy immediately while Cori and the other girl continued to tongue wrestle, their tits once again pushing against each other, nipple to nipple.
 The girl on top was straddling Cori's thigh, humping her pussy against her, and had her hand between her pussy-eating sister's legs, finger fucking her, making sure she wasn't forgotten on the bottom.

  Lola and Juanita joined the party now, sliding in on both sides of the pussy pileup, pressing their large breasts against the girls while their hands roamed all over the layers of flesh, caressing and squeezing and rubbing tits, asses, bellies, pussies -- whatever soft, sensitive skin they could find.
 They both leaned forward, kissing on the ass of the twin on top, their lips meeting briefly in a soft, sensual, tongue-filled kiss.